 - Cut the tail-shaft

-Let’s look at the 2WD transmission in more detail now
+Next, let’s look at the 2WD vs 4WD differences in more detail…

 2WD vs 4WD Differences

-A 4Wd is propelled by all four wheels.
+Conversely, a part-time 4WD when driven in 4H is propelled by all four wheels.
 A 4WD can either be a permanent 4WD or a part-time 4WD.
+Permanent 4WD are always in 4H and do not have the 2H option.

-Basically “binding” occurs when you are driving a part-time 4WD on a high traction surface like pavement and there is not enough slippage to allow the front and rear driveshafts to rotate at dissimilar speeds while cornering since the inner wheels closest to the corner side will rotate slower than the two outer wheels.
-This is because the turning radius is smaller on the inside than on the outside.
+Drivetrain “binding” occurs when you are driving a part-time 4WD on a high traction surface like pavement and there is not enough slippage to allow the front and rear driveshafts to rotate at dissimilar speeds while cornering.
+THis is necessary since the inner wheels closest to the corner side will rotate slower than the two outer wheels.
+This is because the turning radius is larger on the outside than on the inside.

 Next, let’s look at the conversion process for a 2WD truck to a 4WD truck.
 We’ll use the Toyota Tacoma as an example since it’s one of the most popular pickups that were produced in both 4×2 and 4×4 versions.